-In the modern world, communications play a vital role in shaping the human society.
-In my opinion, although written communication is an important way between means of contact, I believe spoken communication is more powerful.
+In the modern world, communication plays a vital role in shaping the human society.
+In my opinion, although written communication is important, I believe spoken communication is more powerful.

-On the one hand, written communication has different aspects which are very useful.
-Usually, written communications are used as an official way of communication.
-Take an e-mail which is used when we want to apply for a job for a company as an example, we could submit our request on the phone or even in person but until we don’t send an e-mail or write a letter they don’t consider our request.
-Moreover, because we have plenty of time to revise our sentences to reach the appropriate form of that, the contents of written communication could be more accurate and logical than other ways.
-Also, before that we start to write a letter or an e-mail we think carefully regarding what we want to write and how to achieve our goals.
-Thus, written communication is an important way which facilitates our lives from different angles.
+On the one hand, written communication has different features which are very useful. it is used in official contexts.
+Take an e-mail which is sent when we want to apply for a job for a company as an example; we could submit our request on the phone or even in person, but unless we send an e-mail or write a letter, they will not consider our application.
+Moreover, because we have plenty of time to revise our message, the content of written communication could be more effective and logical than that of spoken communication.
+Also, before that we start to write a letter or an e-mail, we think carefully regarding about we want to write and how to achieve our goals.

-At the same time, I believe verbal communication is stronger than non-verbal ones.
-Owing to the fact that, in the oral type of conversation emotions are involved, not only this type of transmission is more powerful than non-verbal, but also it is two-way communication with more impact.
-I think emotion plays a significant role in relationships and most of the time eventually overcomes logic.
-Therefore, when emotions are involved in spoken communication, it tends to become stronger.
-Furthermore, spoken communication is a two-way communication which means this method leads us to a fast and effective method of connection also we could eliminate misunderstandings immediately.
-For instance, in two-way communication, if we face an ambiguous sentence we can immediately request that they give us more explanations on the contrary written communication needs a plethora of time.
+At the same time, I believe verbal communication is stronger than non-verbal communication.
+Owing to the fact that in the oral type of conversation emotions are involved, not only is this type of communication more powerful than written communication, but it is also more impactful.
+When emotions are involved in spoken communication, it tends to become stronger.
+Furthermore, spoken communication reduces misunderstanding.
+For instance, if we hear an ambiguous sentence, we can immediately ask for more explanations.

-In conclusion, as I mentioned in the previous paragraphs written communication is indeed important, but in my opinion Spoken communication is more powerful.
+In conclusion, as I mentioned in the previous paragraphs, written communication is indeed important, but in my opinion, spoken communication is more powerful.

+Control grammatical mistakes.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.

+Using awkward voc does not increase your score.
+The most appropriate voc gives you the best meaning.
+These words destroyed your grammar.